 The community at this game reserve.

-Pian Upe accommodates two pastoralist tribes for which it is named: Pian is part of a subgroup of the Karamoja, as Upe are Kalenjin-speaking people known as Pakot in Kenya.
+Pian upe, after which it is named, houses two pastoralist tribes: pian is a subgroup of the Karamoja, while upe is a group of Kalenjin-speaking people known as Pakot in Kenya.

 A guided game drive can be done very early in the morning or in the evening.
-This is because the afternoon is always so hot and many animals will be hiding in shades, proving fewer chances of better active game viewing, early morning drive will also give you the best sunrise experience in the wild, as late evening provides you with a beautiful sunset.
+This is because the afternoon is always so hot and many animals will be hiding in the shade, reducing the chances of better active game viewing.
+An early morning drive will also give you the best sunrise experience in the wild, while a late evening drive provides you with a beautiful sunset.

-Following different game tracks in the reserve offers great views of animals like herds of Elands, Kobs, Hartebeests, waterbucks’ buffaloes, a dazzle of giraffes, and on a lucky day, you will be able to sight the following: Greater Kudus Roan Antelopes, elands, reedbucks, Dik Dik, and many other rare species of mammals.
-The game drive also highlights chances of viewing predators like lions, leopards, hyenas, both common and side-striped jackals, and cheetahs.
+Following different game tracks in the reserve offers great views of animals like herds of elands, kobs, hartebeests, waterbucks’ buffaloes, and a dazzle of giraffes.
+On a lucky day, you will be able to sight the following: greater kudus roan antelopes, elands, reedbucks, dik dik, and many other rare species of mammals.
+The game drive also highlights the chances of viewing predators like lions, leopards, hyenas, both common and side-striped jackals, and cheetahs.

-The game drive will also allow you to see some primates like Olive Baboons, Patus, and Velvet Monkeys.
-While on the same drive, expect to see a lot of different species of birds in different colours and sizes.
+The game drive will also allow you to see some primates like olive baboons, patus, and velvet monkeys.
+While on the same drive, expect to see a lot of different species of birds in different colors and sizes.

 It is home to over 242 species of birds, making it one of the best birding destinations in Uganda.
-Bird watching is usually done during the game drive and nature walks.
-This is to provide you with chances to sight rare bird species like Secretary Bird, Ostrich, Karamoja Apalis, Fox’s Weaver, Superb Starlings, and Jackson’s Hornbills, among others.
-The River Girik in the southern part of the reserve provides a perfect habitat for waterfowl like herons, ducks, geese, and many others.
+Bird watching is usually done during game drives and nature walks.
+This is to provide you with chances to sight rare bird species like the secretary bird, ostrich, Karamoja apalis, fox’s weaver, superb starlings, and jackson’s hornbills, among others.
+The river girik in the southern part of the reserve provides a perfect habitat for waterfowl like herons, ducks, geese, and many others.

-The walk gives you a chance to reach areas where vehicles can not reach.
-Since the reserve is surrounded by hills and mountains that offer hiking experiences, including Mount Napak at 2538 meters and Mount Kadam at 3063, the hiking safaris will also offer sightseeing of Napedet Cave, which is popularly known as an ancient recreational place for the first inhabitants of this area, who would gather to engage in painting before the area was gazetted as a national reserve.
+The walk gives you a chance to reach areas that vehicles cannot reach.
+Since the reserve is surrounded by hills and mountains that offer hiking experiences, including Mount Napak at 2538 meters and Mount Kadam at 3063 meters, the hiking safaris will also offer sightseeing of Napedet Cave, which is popularly known as an ancient recreational place for the first inhabitants of this area, who would gather to engage in painting before the area was gazetted as a national reserve.

-Tourists will be able to take a closer look at ancient paintings of different animals like Roan Antelopes, Hartebeests, Baboons, and Giraffes.
-However, hiking to Napedet will test one’s physical fitness levels, working on health levels and giving way to an awesome view of the reserve ranges.
+Tourists will be able to take a closer look at ancient paintings of different animals like roan antelopes, hartebeests, baboons, and giraffes.
+However, hiking to Napedet will test one’s physical fitness levels, work on health levels, and give way to an awesome view of the reserve ranges.